YANCZY/weather_app/README.md

 - **[byte5](https://byte5.de)**
 - **[OP.GG](https://op.gg)**

+## Country Available

+For this Test Project the only available country to get the weather forecast.

+- Philippines
+- America
+- United Kingdom

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).